yallie/pg_global_temp_tables/README.md

 * format the boilerplate code using the table name and other generated parts
 * execute the generated code.

 The view we're creating will have the same name as the source temporary table.
 So, to avoid the name conflict we'll rename the original temporary table by adding a suffix.
+The structure of our function will be similar to this (see the repository for the full source code):

 ```sql
 create or replace function create_permanent_temp_table(p_table_name varchar, p_schema varchar) returns void as $$